-1.5 In preparing this Action Plan the Council is mindful of the Covid-19 pandemic and the national 'lockdown' requested by Government on 23 March, of non-essential sectors of society to control the transmission rate of the virus.
-It is only very slowly, from the end of May, that this 'lockdown' is being eased with a reduction in restrictions and encouragement for people to return to work whilst staying alert to the transmission of the virus and the need to maintain social distancing and good hygiene to reduce likelihood of transmission.
+1.6 In preparing this Action Plan the Council is mindful of the ongoing Covid-19 pandemic and the three national 'lockdowns' and localised lockdowns imposed by Central Government from 23 March 2020, of non-essential sectors of society to control the transmission rate of the virus.
+It is only very slowly, from the end of March 2021, that the most recent 'lockdown' is now being eased, following the rollout of a national vaccination programme, Whilst a number of restrictions to gathering together and movement and encouragement for people to return to work whilst staying alert to the transmission of the virus and the need to maintain social distancing and good hygiene to reduce likelihood of transmission have been removed.
+Some further restrictions remain in place including mask wearing and continued test and trace.

-1.6 In addition to its impact on public health, the Office for Budget Responsibility (OBR)(1) highlight the likely significant adverse effect of Covid-19 on the economy and public finances in the upcoming quarters.
+1.7 In addition to its impact on public health, the Office for Budget Responsibility (OBR)(1) highlighted the likely significant adverse effect of Covid-19 on the economy and public finances in the upcoming quarters.
 The Bank of England Governor has said that the shock to the economy "could prove large".
 Given such significant and likely implications, it is imperative that this Action Plan reflects on prospective scenarios and the direct, indirect and induced effects arising from the virus in terms of the economy and housing delivery within the borough.